jewel/clearskies/protocol/core.md

 Note: Since large chunk sizes minimize the protocol overhead and syscall overhead for high-speed transfers, the recommended chunk size is a megabyte.
-A memory-constrained implementations might receive a chunk that is bigger than its maximum desired buffer size, in which case it will need to read the chunk in multiple passes.
+A memory-constrained implementation might receive a chunk that is bigger than its maximum desired buffer size, in which case it will need to read the chunk in multiple passes.

 An example message with a binary payload might look like: